Chapter Six

 Chapter Highlights

-If there is a substantial gap between ‘economic fundamentals’ and artificially manipulated interest rates, it presents a red flag to speculative bulls, in this specific case the biggest of them all at the time: George Soros.
+If there is a substantial gap between ‘economic fundamentals’ and artificially manipulated interest rates, it presents a red flag to speculative bulls, in this specific case the biggest of them all: George Soros.

-This drama had a potentially massive impact on British business, particularly those companies which operated in global markets and had complex financial instruments to manage, e.g. interest rate swaps, convoluted currency hedges, futures and derivatives amongst others.
+This drama had a potentially massive impact on British businesses, particularly those companies that operated in global markets and had complex financial instruments to manage, such as interest rate swaps, convoluted currency hedges, futures, and derivatives.

 The day was chaos writ large, but the British government eventually, and predictably, caved in, and some semblance of economic reality was restored as the currency devalued.